infrawhispers/anansi/embeddings/README.md

 ### Tips & Recommendations

 We recommend having a volume mount for the cache folder in order to speed up startup and prevent repeated downloads.
+You can spin-up a local embedds service in this manner:

 ```bash
 docker run -p 0.0.0.0:50051:50051 -p 0.0.0.0:50052:50052 \